 Select https > Edit > Edit Site Bindings Box > Change the port number to 443.

-After making the changes Site Bindings Screen would look like the following
+After making the changes the Site Bindings dialog box would look like the following

-Close the box to save the configuration, restart the IIS Server and now open the GroupID MMC.
-As soon as you open the GroupID MMC it will present you with a configuration wizard, click next until you reach GroupID Services Configuration screen like the one shown below.
-On this screen in Advanced Options set the Port Number to 443 and Host Name to GroupID Server name and proceed with Next until you finish the wizard.
+Restart the IIS server and launch GroupID Management Console.
+This will also launch the Configuration wizard.
+Click next until you reach the GroupID Services Configuration page, like the one shown below.
+In Advanced Options, set the Port Number to 443 and Host Name to the GroupID Server name.
+Click Next to proceed until you finish the wizard.

-Look for the record with your portal name, which in our example case happens to be FFFT.
-You will see that the URL’s in Return URL, Error URL and Realm columns still have port number 4443.
-Simply edit and remove the port number part from the URL’s as shown in the image below:
+Look for the record with your portal name, which is FFFT in our example.
+You will see that the URLs in Return URL, Error URL and Realm columns still have the port number 4443.
+Simply edit and remove the port number part from the URLs, as shown in the image below:

-Save the changes and go to your Self Service portal that was created with old bindings and you will see that the port number from the URL is gone and the URL that was https://demo-8s:4443/ffft/ is now https://demo-8s/ffft/.
+Save the changes and go to your Self-Service portal that was created with old bindings and you will see that the port number from the URL is gone; the URL that was https://demo-8s:4443/ffft/ is now https://demo-8s/ffft/.